 c.
 Damaged Reputation

 A company’s reputation is founded on trust, dependability, and consistent service delivery.
 When ERP problems result in service delays, incorrect orders, or data breaches, customers and business partners may lose faith in the organization.
+Understanding the SaaS ERP meaning is key to preventing these issues and ensuring smooth operations.

 Negative publicity and poor customer experiences can push customers to competitors, making it harder for a company to regain market share.
 In Singapore’s highly competitive business environment, keeping a great reputation is critical for long-term success.